platformio/platformio-docs/plus/pio-account.rst

 PlatformIO IDE
 --------------

-:ref:`pioide` has built-in UI in PIO Home to manage PIO Account.
+:ref:`pioide` has built-in UI in PlatformIO Home to manage PlatformIO Account.
 You can create a new account, reset your password, update profile, or fetch an authentication token.